JacksonKuo/blog/_posts/2025-4-28-oidc-claims.markdown

 > Because the sub claim is inconsistent, it cannot be used to uniquely identify users - leaving services reliant on the email and hd claims.

-Using `sub` as a unique identifer as far as I'm aware is the prevailing wisdom.
+Using `sub` as a unique identifier as far as I'm aware is the prevailing wisdom.
 I'm hesitant to leave this guidance until I have a better understanding on when and why `sub` is changing.

 Google `said they were working on a fix`, but there are no further details.
 Perhaps Google is working on making `sub` more consistent.
 Side note there's a lively and healthy discussion about this issue on Hacker News[^8], where someone also pointed out the `hd` field can't be trusted either, which is something I'll have to investigate later..